fpedd/ees-pees/README.md

 # EES-PEES Robot Project

 ![backend](https://github.com/fabianpedd/ees-pees/workflows/backend/badge.svg)
 ![controller](https://github.com/fabianpedd/ees-pees/workflows/controller/badge.svg)
 ![webots](https://github.com/fabianpedd/ees-pees/workflows/webots/badge.svg)

-**Disclaimer:** The stuff below is **not fixed**.
-If you have any ideas on how to improve or streamline the workflow let us know.
-We can then change / adjust our architecture.

 ## Usage
 To start the communication stack you can run `./run.sh` in the root directory of